Glossary term

 non-compliant products

-A regulatory term referring to relevant products that do not comply with Article 3.
+Relevant products that do not comply with EUDR Article 3 conditions.

 What does non-compliant products mean?